 Are There Special Dog Nail Clippers?

 Yes, there are nail clippers that are made especially for dogs.
 These clippers look a bit like pliers and are longer so they can accommodate the whole nail.
 The clippers are also more resilient so the thicker dog nails can also come off with these clippers.
 You can get special dog nail clippers at any pet store or even at online retail websites.
+You can even get different sizes for small and large dogs.
 However, not everyone can use dog nail clippers.

 It does require some degree of skill as you will have to control your pooch and ensure they are not jittery to prevent injury.
 You have to be confident when you are using the dog nail clippers as you cannot afford to have your hands shake.
 It is important to be swift and clean.
 Therefore, if you think you cannot manage to cut your dog’s nails at home you should make an appointment for the vet’s clinic.

 Types of Dog Nail Clippers to Consider